 Allergy UK is connected to various national, European and global networks and groups that share our objectives.
 I can be attending a cross-partner meeting with healthcare professionals involved in allergy in Scotland, Northern Ireland, Wales or England, at a meeting at Westminster with MPs from the All Party Parliamentary Group for Allergy, or in Brussels as I sit on a European Board representing patients with an allergy which seeks to influence European policy.

 Other parts of my day are focused on our charity’s exciting plans for the future and trying to work out how we might raise the income to be able to achieve more for those we are here to support.

 How do you discover new ways to innovate in your working day?

 It varies.
-It might be something I’ve read in an article or book, a comment made by one of the team, a call we’ve received to our Helpline from someone living with allergy which our Helpline Advisors mention because it’s sparked an idea, or something posted on Linkedin.
+It might be something I’ve read in an article or book, a comment made by one of the team, a call we’ve received to our Helpline from someone living with an allergy which our Helpline Advisors mention because it’s sparked an idea or something posted on Linkedin.
 I am lucky as we have a team which shares new innovative ideas all the time.
 Finding time to think is not always an easy thing – because we are such a small team covering such a large area each day is really busy – but we do bounce ideas off of each other continuously.

 What is the next big thing in the charity sector?